Mount Sinai at Home

 Hospitalization at Home

-Our Hospitalization at Home program provides both in-home and video visits from nurse practitioners and doctors who deliver care and respond to emergencies, as well as nurses to provide clinical treatments, and a social worker to coordinate care as needed.
-Our program delivers and provides medications, routine lab tests, and durable medical equipment and IVs in the comfort of your home.
-We will also follow you or your loved ones as provided by your health plan following hospital discharge.
+Our Hospitalization at Home program provides hospital level care in the comfort of your home.
+You may receive in-home and video visits from nurse practitioners, doctors and nurses to provide clinical treatments and to coordinate care as needed.
+Our program delivers and provides IV medications, lab tests, and equipment to facilitate your recovery in the comfort of your home.

 Rehabilitation at Home (RaH)